Starefossen/starefossen.github.com/_posts/2016-03-11-making-a-status-page.md

 ## Gluing it all together

-Now that we have both the indivudual status checks and incident messages we can start writing some pseudocode for how the status page should work.
+Now that we have both the individual status checks and incident messages we can start writing some pseudocode for how the status page should work.
 As you can see from the code below, the whole page is fairly comprehensible.